 Bible Reference: John 4:4-26

-Heart of the Story: A sinful Samaritan woman encounters Jesus
+Heart of the Story: An adulterous Samaritan woman encounters Jesus.

 Back Story: Most of the time Jews traveling back and forth between Galilee and Jerusalem went to the east side of the Jordan River so they would not have to walk through Samaria.
 Jews despised Samaria which was resettled by non-Jews after Assyria conquered Israel and deport most Jews who lived in the Northern Kingdom.
 Then, Assyria repopulated the area of Samaria with individuals from other parts of the Assyrian Empire.
 Some-time later, the Assyrian’s sent so-called Jewish priest to instruct the new population to worship God.
 However, the god that Samaritan’s worshiped was not the true God of the Jews.

 Story Line: In the New Testament, Jesus traveled through Samaria on his way to Galilee (John 4:4-26).
 John wrote that Jesus needed to go through Samaria.
 In reality, he did not need to go through Samaria.
 He could have traveled north from Jerusalem to Galilee on the east side of the Jordan River.
 Jesus chose to go through Samaria.